GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 - `startTime`: the start time of the long animation frame relative to the navigation start time.
 - `duration`: the duration of the long animation frame.
-- `renderStart`: the rendering start time, which includes requestAnimationFrame callbacks, style and layout calculation, resize observer and intersection observer callbacks.
+- `renderStart`: the start time of the rendering cycle, which includes requestAnimationFrame callbacks, style and layout calculation, resize observer and intersection observer callbacks.
 - `styleAndLayoutStart`: beginning of the time period spent in style and layout calculations.
 - `desiredRenderStart`: the time the animation frame was queued.
 - `presentationTime`:  the implementation-specific time when the frame was actually presented.
 (Note: not implemented yet).